-Each unit follows a regular pattern:
+Each of the 12 core units follow a regular pattern:

 - Language-vocabulary, structures, and functions-are presented and used in context. - Grammar points are presented in chart form and practiced. - Additional functional language is presented in the context of Conversations and role plays. - A Reading expands the unit theme. - A Writing activity calls on students to use the language they've learned. - Form, Meaning and Function activities expand students' knowledge of structures and functional language. - A Project allows students to perform a task and produce a product that calls on them to apply the language and vocabulary they've learned.